COVID-19 Resources and Updates

 Guidelines and Resources for our Community and Ohana

-The COVID-19 Moderna Vaccine is now available at Kahuku Medical Center.
+The COVID-19 Moderna and Johnson & Johnson Vaccines are now available at Kahuku Medical Center.
 KMC follows the CDC's timeline for administering the vaccine and will offer this service only to those individuals who meet the requirements throughout each phase.

 KMC's Chief Medical Officer, Dr. Jason Hughes, and Chief Nursing Officer, Diane Hale, prepare the COVID-19 Moderna vaccine for essential workers in the community (January 2021).

-Are You Eligible to Receive the COVID-19 Moderna Vaccine at KMC?
+Are You Eligible to Receive the COVID-19 Vaccine at KMC?